Z2PackDev/Z2Pack/doc/source/tutorial_core.rst

 ``sudo pip install z2pack``

-The source code is also available on github_.
+The source code is also available on GitHub_.
 If you download the source code, you can either reference it directly in your Python project by adding